zhangwei03020915/abp/docs/en/Community-Articles/2024-12-01-OpenAI-Integration/POST.md

 # How to Use OpenAI API with ABP Framework

-In this article, I will show you how to integrate and use the [OpenAI API](https://github.com/openai/openai-dotnet?tab=readme-ov-file#getting-started) within the [ABP Framework](https://abp.io/).
+In this article, I will show you how to integrate and use the [OpenAI API](https://github.com/openai/openai-dotnet?tab=readme-ov-file#getting-started) with the [ABP Framework](https://abp.io/).
 We will explore step-by-step how these technologies can work together to enhance your application with powerful AI capabilities, such as natural language processing, image generation, and more.

 ## Creating an ABP Project